-6.1.1 The Board of Twaweza shall be the highest governance body of Twaweza that exercises legal and fiscal oversight.
-It shall critically review and advise on programmatic strategy, monitoring and evaluation frameworks, and on the ongoing conceptual and intellectual development of Twaweza.

-6.1.2 The Board of Twaweza also reviews and approves annual plans, budgets and reports; appoints external auditors and bankers; and ensures statutory compliance.

-6.1.3 The Twaweza Board shall appoint and contract the Executive Director and determines appropriate remuneration.
-The Board shall support the Executive Director to its capacity and hold him/her accountable.
-The Board may delegate specific powers and responsibilities to the executive Director.

-6.1.4 The Twaweza Board shall meet at least three times per year to enable it to exercise adequate oversight and support.

-6.1.5 Board members shall act in the best interests of the organisation as a whole at all times, for as long as they serve on the Twaweza Board.

-6.1.6 The Board shall not use their position and information for personal benefit or advantage at the expense of Twaweza.
+- 6.1.1 The Members of Twaweza shall be the supreme decision making organ of Twaweza that exercises formal fiduciary (legal and fiscal) oversight following recommendations from the Board of Directors.
+The Board shall critically review and advise on programmatic strategy, monitoring and evaluation frameworks, and the ongoing conceptual and intellectual development of Twaweza. - 6.1.2 The Board of Twaweza also reviews and recommends to the Members for approval the Annual plans, budgets and reports; recommends for appointment external auditors, and ensures statutory compliance. - 6.1.3 The Twaweza Board shall appoint and contract the Executive Director and determine appropriate remuneration.
+The Board shall support the Executive Director and hold him/her accountable.
+The Board may delegate specific powers and responsibilities to the Executive Director. - 6.1.4 The Twaweza Board shall meet at least three times per year to enable it to exercise adequate oversight and support. - 6.1.5 Board members shall act in the best interests of the Organisation as a whole at all times, for as long as they serve on the Twaweza Board. - 6.1.6 The Board shall not use their position and information for personal benefit or advantage at the expense of Twaweza.